ut-osa/boki-benchmarks/README.md

 * [Boki](https://github.com/ut-osa/boki) is licensed under Apache License 2.0.
 * BokiFlow (`workloads/workflow`) derives from [Beldi codebase](https://github.com/eniac/Beldi).
 BokiFlow is licensed under MIT License, in accordance with Beldi.
-* All source code in this repository is licensed under Apache License 2.0.
+* All other source code in this repository is licensed under Apache License 2.0.